Can You Screw into Wood Filler? (Mar 2023) NEW Guide!

 Did I cover all you wanted to know about: Can You Screw into Wood Filler?

-We have discussed, types of wood fillers that can take screw well without splitting and identified the drilling depth size for different wood types as well.
+I have discussed, types of wood fillers that can take screw well without splitting and identified the drilling depth size for different wood types as well.

 Most importantly, select the best wood fillers that can screw into and let it dry before the screwing process to get the best results.